 All church activities are illegal in North Korea except for the church services held in the official churches in Pyongyang by the Korean Christian Fellowship; these act as 'evidence' for the country's freedom of religion.
-Although the authorities seem to have been pre-occupied to a certain extent with containing the pandemic, the new 'anti-reactionary thought law' shows how much emphasis the regime puts on ideological purity.
-Despite the challenges COVID-19 brought and continues to bring for North Korea, there have still been reports where underground church groups were discovered and Christians were brought into camps or killed as a result.
+Although the authorities seem to have been pre-occupied to a certain extent with containing the pandemic and even admitted to its very existence in North Korea, the new 'Anti-reactionary thought law' shows how much emphasis the regime puts on ideological purity.
+Despite the challenges COVID-19 brought and continues to bring for North Korea, in the WWL 2023 reporting period there were an even larger number of reports than before where underground church groups were discovered, and Christians were brought into camps or killed as a result.
 Details cannot be published for security reasons.